-We implement the generator via an RNN or LSTM.
+\textbf{Generator.} We implement the generator via an RNN or LSTM.
 Importantly, the generator works in the embedded space, by receiving the input traces passed through the embedder ($x_e$).
 To generate synthetic data, a random vector of noise, $z$ is passed through the generator and then the recovery network to return the synthetic traces in the original dimensional space.
 To learn how to produce high-quality synthetic data, the generator receives three key pieces of information:

-\textbf{1 - Stepwise.} First, the generator receives batches of real data to guide the generation of realistic next step vectors.
-To do this, a Stepwise Loss, $\mathcal{L}_S$ is computed at time $t$ using the MSE between the batch of embedded real data, $x_{et}$, and the batch of embedded synthetic data, $\hat{x}_{et}$: $\mathsf{MSE}(x_{et}, \hat{x}_{et})$.
-In this way, the generator can compare (and learn to correct) the discrepancies in stepwise data distributions.
+\shortersection{1 -- Stepwise} The generator receives batches of real data to guide the generation of realistic next step vectors.
+To do this, a Stepwise Loss, $\mathcal{L}_S$, is computed at time $t$ using the MSE between the batch of embedded real data, $x_{et}$, and the batch of embedded synthetic data, $\hat{x}_{et}$: $\mathsf{MSE}(x_{et}, \hat{x}_{et})$.
+This allows the generator to compare (and learn to correct) the discrepancies in stepwise data distributions.

-\textbf{2 - Motif Causality.} Second, the generator needs to preserve sequences of motifs in addition to temporal dynamics.
+\shortersection{2 -- Motif Causality} The generator needs to preserve sequences of motifs in addition to temporal dynamics.
 Using the aggregate causality matrix $M$ returned from the Motif Causality Block, the generator computes a motif causality matrix, $M_{\hat{x}}$, on the set of synthetic data $\hat{x}$.
 Because the original causality matrix was not trained on data in the embedded space, we first run the set of embedded synthetic data through the recovery network $\hat{x}_e \rightarrow \hat{x}$.
-From there, the Motif Causality Loss, $\mathcal{L}_M$, may be computed, the error between the two matrices using MSE: $\mathsf{MSE}(M, M_{\hat{x}})$.
-Practically, these matrices give a causal value of seeing a motif $\mu_i$ in the future after some motif $\mu_j$.
-Unrealistic motif sequences will have causal values close to 0 in the real matrix.
-As such, as the generator learns to generate synthetic data that yields a realistic causal matrix (thereby identifying appropriate causal relationships from the motifs), it implicitly learns to not generate unrealistic motif sequences.
+From there, the Motif Causality Loss, $\mathcal{L}_M$, is computed as the MSE error between the two matrices: $\mathsf{MSE}(M, M_{\hat{x}})$.
+These matrices give a causal value of seeing a motif $\mu_i$ in the future after some motif $\mu_j$--- unrealistic motif sequences will have causal values close to 0.
+As the generator learns to generate synthetic data that yields a realistic causal matrix (thereby identifying appropriate causal relationships from the motifs), it implicitly learns to not generate unrealistic motif sequences.